 7. Blooom can guarantee your safety

-Safety is always one of the most important things to consider when trying out new platforms especially those who will manage hard-earned finances.
+Safety is always one of the most important things to consider when trying out new platforms, especially those that will manage hard-earned finances.
 To get it out of the way, yes you are safe with Blooom.

-In the technical side of things, Blooom uses 256-bit encryption along with secure servers and a third-party communication verifier.
-Also, Blooom is a fiduciary, meaning they are ethically and legally bounded to preserve customers’ interest.
+On the technical side of things, Blooom uses 256-bit encryption along with secure servers and a third-party communication verifier.
+Also, Blooom is a fiduciary, meaning they are ethically and legally bounded to preserve customers’ interests.

 To add to that, Blooom does not take full custody of your employer-sponsored retirement plans or IRA.
 Rather, the funds are held by a custodian that implements financial protection through SIPC.

-A nifty little Blooom feature which alerts you regarding suspicious activities also acts as a safety measure.
-This is an underappreciated feature that will come quite handy at times of fraudulent attacks.
+A nifty little Blooom feature that alerts you regarding suspicious activities also acts as a safety measure.
+This is an underappreciated feature that will come in quite handy at times of fraudulent attacks.

 8. Blooom makes it easy for you to cancel your account